Zavvy-Glitch/reading-notes/html.md

 - Content: This is just the text in or visual in which you want specifically displayed in a certain fashion.
 - Element: the command inside the angled brackets

+#### Semantics:

+For programmers this pertains to the purpose of an element.
+For example: h1 within the angled brackets < >?
+Whats the purpose of the h1.
+It is intended to make the content within look like a header.

 # Wireframe and Design